arshanss504/Arshan-Observability-Demo-Final/readme.md

 #### Traces and Logs

-We use [OpenTelemetry Python SDK](https://github.com/open-telemetry/opentelemetry-python) to send trace info with gRCP to Tempo.
+We use OpenTelemetry Python SDK to send trace info with gRCP to Tempo.
 Each request span contains other child spans when using OpenTelemetry instrumentation.
-The reason is that instrumentation will catch each internal asgi interaction ([opentelemetry-python-contrib issue #831](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1005163018)).
+The reason is that instrumentation will catch each internal asgi interaction.
 If you want to get rid of the internal spans, there is a [workaround](https://github.com/open-telemetry/opentelemetry-python-contrib/issues/831#issuecomment-1116225314) in the same issue #831 by using a new OpenTelemetry middleware with two overridden methods for span processing.

 We use [OpenTelemetry Logging Instrumentation](https://opentelemetry-python-contrib.readthedocs.io/en/latest/instrumentation/logging/logging.html) to override the logger format with another format with trace id and span id.